okeiro/hapi-fhir-jpaserver-starter/README.md

 Using the Maven-Embedded Jetty method above is convenient, but it is not a good solution if you want to leave the server running in the background.

-Most people who are using HAPI FHIR JPA as a server that is accessible to other people (whether internally on your network or publicly hosted) will do so using an Application Server, such as [Apache Tomcat](http://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/).
-Note that any Servlet 3.0+ compatible Web Container will work (e.g. Wildfly, Websphere, etc.).
+Most people who are using HAPI FHIR JPA as a server that is accessible to other people (whether internally on your network or publically hosted) will do so using an Application Server, such as [Apache Tomcat](http://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/).
+Note that any Servlet 3.0+ compatible Web Container will work (e.g Wildfly, Websphere, etc.).

 Tomcat is very popular, so it is a good choice simply because you will be able to find many tutorials online.
 Jetty is a great alternative due to its fast startup time and good overall performance.